kevinscud/frontend-interview-challenge/README.md

 To bypass CORS (Cross-Origin Resource Sharing) restrictions when accessing the Task API, a CORS proxy server has been set up.
 This proxy server allows requests from `localhost` to access the Task API.

-#### **Use the CORS Proxy Server**
+#### **Using the CORS Proxy Server**

-I have created a CORS proxy server at `https://cors-proxy.kevinscud.workers.dev` specifically for this project.
+I have created a CORS proxy server at `https://cors-proxy.kevinscud.workers.dev` for this project.
 This proxy server will fetch data from the Task API and forward it to this application, bypassing CORS restrictions.

 #### **Set Up Environment Variables**